janebmckenna/MIlestoneProject4/README.md

 ![Club Admin](media/doc-images/club-admin.png)

 - CRUD Functionality for Player, Products, Product Categories, News, and Fixtures.
 As well ability to view and add subs.
 I made the choice not to add edit and delete subs into this UI for admin purposely.
-The functionality still exisits within teh built in django admin panel but I wouldn't envisage the community admins of this page to require that access as items may get deleted accidentally.
+The functionality still exists within the built in Django admin panel but I wouldn't envisage the community admins of this page to require that access as items may get deleted accidentally.

 ![add fixture](media/doc-images/addfixture.png)
 ![edit news](media/doc-images/edit-delete-news.png)